VictuarVi/PoliMi-PhD-Thesis/src/lib.typ

   author: "Name Surname",
   /// Advisor of the thesis.
   /// -> str
-  advisor: "Prof. Advisor",
+  advisor: "Advisor",
   /// Coadvisor(s) of the thesis.
   /// -> str | arr
-  coadvisor: "Prof. Coadvisor",
+  coadvisor: "Coadvisor",
-  /// Tutor of the thesis.
-  /// -> str
-  tutor: "Prof. Tutor",
   /// Academic year of the thesis.
 If empty, defaults to '#{str(std.datetime.today().year() - 1) + "-" + str(std.datetime.today().year())}'.
   /// -> str
   academic-year: "",
+  /// Tutor of the thesis.
+  /// -> str
+  tutor: "Tutor",
   /// Cycle of the thesis.
   /// -> str
   cycle: none,
   /// Chair of the thesis.
   /// -> str
   chair: none,
+  /// Student ID.
+  /// -> str
+  student-id: "00000000",
+  /// Student course.
+  /// -> str
+  course: "Course Engineering",
   /// Language of the thesis.
   /// -> str
   language: "en",
-  /// Whether to activate the colored headings and captions (such as Figure n, Table n...) or not.
-  /// -> bool
-  colored-headings: true,
   /// Path of the main logo of the thesis (default: "Scuola di Ingegneria Industriale e dell'Informazione").
   /// -> path
   logo: "img/logo_ingegneria.svg",
   /// Frontispiece of the thesis.
-Can be either: `phd`, `cs-eng-master` or `classical-master`.
+Can be either: `phd`, `deib-phd`, `cs-eng-master` or `classical-master`.
   /// -> str
   frontispiece: "phd",
   body,